 She says she started coughing “very, very badly.
 I couldn’t speak properly and my chest was very tight.”
 Louis was treated in hospital for several hours and her symptoms lasted for a couple of weeks.

 Although she’d had asthma attacks as a child, Louis was shocked by how quickly she was overcome.
 “I didn’t understand what was happening.”

 How Worried Should You Be?

-Harun says people most at risk for thunderstorm asthma are those who have asthma or hay fever with poorly controlled symptoms, or those who are predisposed to developing asthma but have never been diagnosed.
+Harun says people most at risk for thunderstorm asthma are those who have asthma or hay fever with poorly controlled symptoms.
+Another at-risk group are those predisposed to developing asthma, but who have never been diagnosed.

 In the Melbourne outbreak, the individuals with one or more of these conditions would have had sensitive airways, making them vulnerable to certain triggers, including airborne pollens.

 The Asthma Australia organization conducted a survey of 3,400 people affected by the Melbourne event.
-Seventy-nine percent reported having an asthma attack that day, but only 40 percent of that group had previously been diagnosed with asthma.
+Seventy-nine percent reported having an asthma attack that day.
+Yet, only 40 percent of that group had been diagnosed with asthma.
 However, 92 percent said they did suffer with hay fever.

-“The take-home is that in Melbourne thunderstorm asthma incident, the people affected were generally young adults, highly sensitive to rye grass pollen with no prior history of asthma or, if they did have asthma, were less likely to be on preventer therapy,” Harun says.
+“The take-home is that in Melbourne thunderstorm asthma incident, the people affected were generally young adults, highly sensitive to rye grass pollen with no prior history of asthma,” Harun says.
+“Or, if they did have asthma, were less likely to be on preventer therapy.”
 Many people who suffered asthma attacks in that event reported hay fever symptoms such as sneezing, runny nose and itchy eyes, in the weeks before the storm.

 As for specific allergens, there is a higher risk of severe symptoms of thunderstorm asthma with allergies to grass pollen and mold.
 While mold played less of a role in Melbourne, it has been a factor in other thunderstorm asthma events in other parts of the world.